FAQs for Faculty-Led Programs

 What determines whether a program makes or is cancelled?

 The main reason we cancel a faculty-led program is that it fails to garner the minimum number of students it needs to be financially solvent.
-This number is one that you choose as part of the budget development process in your program proposal, with our assistance and that of the OIP Accountants.
+This number is one that you choose as part of the budget development process in your program proposal, with consultation from Education Abroad.

 If your program does not reach its minimum, it is possible to continue the program via other means.
 For example, your college or department may subsidize the program, or we may find economies in the faculty-leader expenses or compensation structure.
 That said, we cannot increase the program fee once it is published for student consumption, nor can we significantly alter the program's academic content in order to economize on the budget.